lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step5_testSetup.md

 ---
 ### 2. Run project in Unity

 Run the Unity project within the Editor.
-As a reminder, the `ExperimentHandler.cs` script runs two "blocks" of the experiment that are empty and do not do anthing, but it will call the `ConnectionHandler` upload data files at the end of each block.
+As a reminder, the `ExperimentHandler.cs` script runs two `blocks` of the experiment that are empty and do not perform any actions, but it will call the `ConnectionHandler` to upload data files at the end of each block.

-If successful, the connection will be established quite quickly, meaning that you will probably not see the menu appear.
+If successful, the connection will be established quite quickly, and you will probably not see the menu appear.
 If you do see the connection menu, it will disappear once the connection is established.

 You should also see the following messages in the console: